andersgs/irelr/README.md

 by providing the user with additional relatedness indices to those in the original publication.

-# How to get it
+# How to get it on Linux/Mac

 The package contains C code, so if you are in Windows, you will require the RTools package.

-I recommend installing the latest version of R from [here](http://www.r-project.org/).
+I recommend installing the latest version of R from [here](https://www.R-project.org).
 Then installing the latest version of RStudio from [here](http://www.rstudio.com/products/rstudio/download/).

-Everyone will require the Hadley's devtools package.
+Everyone will require Hadley's devtools package.
 From the R command prompt within RStudio, type:

     install.packages('devtools')